Return to Home

-Scheduled on the second and fourth Tuesday evenings of the month these sessions will usually begin with a small bit of prepared content, such as pictures of projects that members want to show, or interviews with local pro woodworkers, or tours of home shops — whatever content members of the group suggest.
+These sessions will usually begin with a small bit of prepared content, such as pictures of projects that members want to show, or interviews with local pro woodworkers, or tours of home shops — whatever content members of the group suggest.
 After the prepared content, we’ll have a chance to touch base on areas of interest with each other.
 You can ask technical questions, share lessons you've learned, suggest classes you'd like to take.

 If you have pictures to share or a topic to suggest, please email firstname.lastname@example.org.

 Instructor: Jeanne Huber